Operators associated with the pentablock and their relations with biball and symmetrized bidisc: The -contractions, -contractions and -contractions

 \section{The $\Pe$-contractions, $\B_2$-contractions and $\Gamma$-contractions}

 Recall that a $\Pe$-contraction is a commuting operator triple that has the closed pentablock $\PC$ as a spectral set.
 Similarly, for a commuting operator pair if the closed biball $\BC$ or the closed symmetrized bidisc $\Gamma$ is a spectral set, then it is called a $\B_2$-contraction or a $\Gamma$-contraction respectively.
 In this Section, we present a few basic results on $\Pe$-contractions and explore their interactions with $\B_2$-contractions and $\Gamma$-contractions.
-We begin with an elementary proposition which ensures that the Taylor spectrum condition can be dropped from the definition of spectral set if the underlying compact set is polynomially convex.
-A proof to this result could be found in the literature, e.g. \cite{Pal_new}.
+We begin with an elementary proposition whose proof is a consequence of spectral mapping theorem. \begin{prop} A compact subset $X$ of $\C^n$ is a spectral set for a commuting tuple of normal operators $\underline{N}=(N_1, \dots , N_n)$ if and only if $\sigma_T(N_1, \dots , N_n) \subseteq X$. \end{prop} The following result comes naturally as a consequence of the definition of a $\Pe$-contraction. \begin{lem} Let $(A,S,P)$ on a Hilbert space $\HS$ be a $\Pe$-contraction.
+Then \begin{itemize}